Leonardo Nierman: Life

-At first he thought he had wasted his time with the violin but has since decided that it gave him his philosophy on life and prepared him for his painting and sculpture.
-After he left music, he began to be attracted to color, but he remains attached to music especially artists such as Bach, Debussy, Mahler and Stravinsky.
+At first, he thought he had wasted his time with the violin but had since decided that it gave him his philosophy on life and prepared him for his painting and sculpture.
+After he left music, he began to be attracted to color, but he remained attached to music, especially artists such as Bach, Debussy, Mahler and Stravinsky.
 However, he was still hesitant about painting.
-He remembers that one day he was walking in the historic center of Mexico City and found an artist's supply shop and thought about taking up painting as a hobby, but then thought he could not because of lack of preparation.
+He remembered that one day he was walking in the historic center of Mexico City and found an artist's supply shop and thought about taking up painting as a hobby, but then thought he could not because of lack of preparation.

 Despite his affinity for the arts, Nierman's formal education was not in this field.
 He graduated from preparatory in 1951, with a concentration in physics and mathematics.
 In 1953, he studied the psychology of color and form in static and moving bodies.
 He also began spending large amounts of time in museums.
 He completed a bachelor's in business administration at the Universidad Nacional Autónoma de México but never pursued this career because he had begun to paint, including a mural at his school.
 He began painting on his own in his bedroom in his parents’ home.
 He never thought he would become professional but little by little the activity began to consume most of his time, becoming a self-taught artist.

+Nierman died on 7 June 2023, at the age of 90.

 Career

-He began his career painting when he convinced the dean of the business school where he was a student, to paint a mural at the department's auditorium in 1956.
+Nierman began his career painting when he convinced the dean of the business school where he was a student, to paint a mural at the department's auditorium in 1956.
 To paint the mural, he made an appointment with David Alfaro Siqueiros to ask for advice, receiving such especially the mixing of colors.
 The mural was later destroyed when the wall was taken down.

 Nierman had been painting for a while when Raquel Tibol invited him to exhibit his work at the Centro de Deportes Israeli in Mexico City.
 He told himself that if he did not sell a single painting, he would quit.
 Two paintings were purchased and were then seen by the owner of IFA Gallery in Washington, DC.
 Since 1959, this gallery has exhibited Nierman's work and opened doors for him internationally.